Permission (magazine)

 Permission was one of the largest gothic magazines of the 1990s.
-The magazine was first produced in Chicago in 1992 by Jayson Elliot.
+It was first produced in Chicago in 1992 by Jayson Elliot.
 The first issue appeared as a newsprint 'zine, with a mix of articles about bands (such as Alien Sex Fiend and Young Gods), amateur poetry, disturbing comics (such as Scott Warren piece on serial killer Ed Gein), and fiction by local industrial musicians such as Jim Marcus (Die Warzaw).

 As the industrial and gothic scenes peaked in the US during the early and mid-nineties, Permission grew rapidly, putting out ten issues at the rate of about two or three per year.
 Before Permission, the pre-eminent goth magazine had been Propaganda; but its fan base began to stagnate just as Permissions began to grow.
 While Propaganda and its emulators (Ghastly, Carpe Noctem, Dark Angel, etc.) reflected a serious, almost dogmatic approach to goth, Permission took a more jumbled, even humorous approach.
 Though it was prone to slip into self-importance from time to time as well, regular features like "Why'd You Get Kicked Out of Denny's?" or "Science Geek" kept things light.
 Every issue had comics in the back, and readers were more likely to find a pin-up of a professional wrestler The Undertaker than gothic makeup tips.

 Publishing in the days before the Web, Permission was, along with related publication IndustrialnatioN, a primary source for reviews of goth and industrial music.
 A typical issue would contain between one and two hundred album reviews.
 The writing quality was varied; though the features themselves could be insightful.Permission's music coverage in the '90s reads like a guide to industrial/goth, from Skinny Puppy and KMFDM to Human Drama and Kommunity FK, and was known for its irreverent photography.
 Legendary Pink Dots wore a giant toy hat in a photo booth.
 Sheep on Drugs were given tiny birds and toy mushrooms.
 Thrill Kill Kult was splayed across the hood of a flaming '70s conversion van.
 Pigface appeared as just an iron and a blender.